 some of our most popular posts

-Like all buildings found on the traditional Norwegian farm, the stabbur had a clear purpose: it was a building designed for the storage of food.
+Like all buildings on the old Norwegian farm, the stabbur had a clear purpose: it was a building designed for the storage of food.

-For more than a thousand years, Norwegian farms sent their livestock to the summer dairy.
-This was an important part of Norwegian life.
-The milkmaid travelled with the animals to the forests or to the mountains to make use of the rich grazing resources there.
+For more than a thousand years, Norwegian farmers sent their livestock to feed in the forests and the mountains.
 Today, this way of life has almost disappeared.

 norway | landscape